Ethiopian Air Force: US assistance and transition to the jet age

 In 1953, a military agreement was entered between the United States and Ethiopia for a military assistance program (see Ethiopia–United States relations).
 It aimed to provide Ethiopia with a capable military force for defensive purposes.
-The US military sent a team to undertake a comprehensive study of the Ethiopian military capabilities, requirements, and probable threats facing Ethiopia.
+The Department of Defense sent a team to undertake a comprehensive study of Ethiopian capabilities, requirements, and probable threats facing Ethiopia.

-The IEAF benefited immensely from the program.
-The US Air Force sent a team of officers and NCOs led by a Colonel to assess the force and provide recommendations as part of the Military Advisory and Assistance Group undertaking the comprehensive study of the Ethiopian military.
-The IEAF was to be restructured organizationally and adopt US-style operating procedures.
-Emphasis was given to building up IEAF's training institutions.
-Several Ethiopian personnel was sent to the US for training, including 25 Ethiopian pilots for jet training, and many more were trained locally by US Defense personnel.
-In 1957, the first three of several T-33A jet trainers were supplied followed by F-86F fighters in 1960.
-In 1961, T-28s were acquired for advanced training.
+The Ethiopian Air Force benefited immensely from the program.
+The US Air Force sent a team of officers and NCOs led by a colonel to assess the force and provide recommendations as part of the Military Assistance Advisory Group studying Ethiopian Armed Forces comprehensively.
+The IEAF was to be reorganized and adopt US-style operating procedures.
+Emphasis was given to building up training institutions.
+Numerous Ethiopian personnel was sent to the US for training, including 25 Ethiopian pilots for jet training, and many more were trained locally by US Defense personnel.
+In 1957, the first three of several Lockheed T-33 Shooting Star jet trainers were supplied followed by North American F-86 Sabre fighters in 1960.
+In 1961, T-28 Trojans were acquired for advanced training.
 This influx of equipment and training made the IEAF, in the opinion of historian Bahru Zewde, "the most prestigious show-piece of American aid in Ethiopia.
 It was also reputedly the most modern and efficient unit of the armed forces."